 Plus, your audience certainly wouldn’t mind uncovering fun stuff you present.
 Every post on social media doesn’t have to be a sales pitch all the time.

-5. Encourage your followers to sign up to your email list
+Encourage your followers to sign up for your email list

-Social media platforms, like Snapchat, provide entertainment and are conducive for drumming up excitement while offering unique rewards to loyal followers.
-That’s all well and good, but in addition to social media, you also need a sustainable way of keeping in close contact with them and regularly feed them valuable content.
+Social media platforms, like Snapchat, provide entertainment and are conducive to drumming up excitement while offering unique rewards to loyal followers.
+That’s all well and good, but in addition to social media, you also need a sustainable way to keep in close contact with them and regularly feed them valuable content.

 Here’s where your email marketing can come into play.
-You can encourage your followers to sign up to your email list through mentioning your current campaigns in Snapchat stories.
-Include visual representations to, so your followers will know what to expect and what’s in it for them.
+You can encourage your followers to sign up to your email list by mentioning your current campaigns in Snapchat stories.
+Include visual representations too, so your followers will know what to expect and what’s in it for them.

 Snapchat is a great platform to share fun, creative, and personalized stuff.
 It’s also a platform that requires constant upkeep due to its ephemeral type of content.
 But it’s also a great place to interact with your current patrons and even attract new ones, too.

-• Build your audience by exporting your Snapchat stories and repurposing them to fit in your other social media channels.
+Build your audience by exporting your Snapchat stories and repurposing them on your other social media channels.